vatpac-technology/sops/docs/controller-skills/advanced.md

 It's important to remember that aircraft aren't just arriving from your sector, they can be coming in from all directions at similar times. **Maestro** is a tool used to help aid with Sequencing, and you can find more info at https://maestro.vatpac.org/about (link)

+In real life, controllers have the luxury of putting a fair bit of the onus of forming the sequence on the pilots, by issuing instructions like *"Adjust speed to cross RIVET at time 52 at 250kts in to published speeds"*.
+On VATSIM, every pilot may be using a different clock, potentially even different weather, and the pilot may simply not be proficient enough to meet a FF time.
+As such, all sequencing is best left in the hands of you, the controller.

 There are 3 ways to control the sequence:

 ### Speed Control
 Speed Control is simply slowing aircraft down and speeding aircraft up as required.
-As a general rule of thumb, Speed Control is most useful to achieve anywhere between a 1 minute expedition, to a 2 minute delay.
+As a general rule of thumb, Speed Control is most useful to achieve anywhere between a 1 minute expedition, to a 2 minute delay (depending on how far out from the FF).
 Some handy indicators to put in the aircraft's label whilst doing speed control are:
 **.78** - Aircraft report - Mach .78
 **M78** - Controller instruction - Maintain Mach .78
 **M78G** - Controller instruction - Maintain Mach .78 or Greater